Fan Changjiang: Loyalty to citizens

-What is journalism to Fan Changjiang
+Views on journalism

 Fan claimed that a reporter who intended to write excellent journal articles, one must get himself involved in the public.
 He thought that journalism was the fact of what people want to know and what people should know but had not known.
 Fan said "This is a thought which is not very across the board, but it does penetrate a spirit to serve the public.
 As a reporter or journalist, we should always learn to examine the problems and issues raised up by the public and citizens which means to learn what you report.
 We should also learn the technique of writing by being aware of the response of the public.
 If the article is not related to the public, there is always no response or voice.
 Public is considered as the source of journalism, so newspaper should always think of ways to let reporters and journalists get connected to it."